Ken Bruce

-Kenneth Robertson Bruce (born 2 February 1951) is a Scottish broadcaster who is best known for hosting his long-running weekday mid-morning show on BBC Radio 2 from 1986 to 1990, and then again from 1992 to 2023.
-He will debut a new radio show on commercial station Greatest Hits Radio on 3 April 2023.
+Kenneth Robertson Bruce (born 2 February 1951) is a Scottish radio and television presenter.
+He hosted a weekday mid-morning show on BBC Radio 2 between 1986 and 1990, then again from 1992 to 2023.
+Since April 2023, he has presented the same slot on Greatest Hits Radio.
+In the 2023 Birthday Honours, Bruce was appointed a Member of the Order of the British Empire (MBE) for services to radio, to autism awareness and to charity.

+Since 2023, Bruce has presented a television adaptation of his radio quiz PopMaster entitled PopMaster TV on Channel 4.

 Early life and career

-Bruce was born and raised in Glasgow.
-He attended Hutchesons' Boys' Grammar School, Glasgow, before training as a chartered accountant.
-Bruce's first job was washing cars.
-He began his broadcasting career with the Hospital Broadcasting Service in Glasgow.
+Bruce was born and raised in Giffnock, near Glasgow, and from the age of nine, he attended Hutchesons' Boys' Grammar School before training and working as a chartered accountant for a couple of years.
+His next job was washing cars, following which he began his broadcasting career with the Hospital Broadcasting Service in Glasgow in the early 1970s.

-Bruce became a staff announcer for BBC Radio 4 Scotland.
+In 1977, Bruce became a staff announcer for BBC Radio 4 Scotland and a TV continuity announcer for BBC One Scotland and BBC Two Scotland.
 Following the launch of BBC Radio Scotland in November 1978, he became one of the original presenters of Nightbeat, alongside Iain Purdon.
 Charles Nove subsequently joined the presentation rota.
 He also presented a Saturday morning show.

-In 1980, Bruce took on the mid-morning slot and then, in 1983, he presented a daily afternoon entertainment show.
+In 1980, he took on the mid-morning slot and then, in 1983, he presented a daily afternoon entertainment show.
 He hosted his mid-morning show on the BBC World Service in the late 1980s.

 BBC Radio 2

 History

 Bruce's first broadcasts were from Scotland when he took over the presentation of Radio 2 Ballroom from Scotland after the death of Radio Scotland's announcer/presenter of Scottish Dance Music programmes, David Findlay.
 He presented Radio 2 Ballroom programmes regularly from November 1980 until 1982.
 He became a stand-in presenter on Radio 2, mainly covering for Ray Moore on the Early show.
 Bruce also presented shows for Radio Scotland from London.
 Bruce became a regular presenter for Radio 2 in January 1984 when he assumed hosting duties for the Saturday late night show in addition to his continuing show on Radio Scotland.

 In January 1985, Bruce left Radio Scotland and took over from Terry Wogan on The Radio 2 Breakfast Show, being replaced himself by Derek Jameson in April 1986.
 He then began his first stint on the mid-morning show which lasted until the end of March 1990, when he took over the late show until the end of that year.
 He then hosted the early show throughout 1991, and on 6 January 1992 he returned to the mid-morning slot.
+While Bruce was on holiday in August 2007, Davina McCall sat in for him.
+This attracted more than 150 complaints from listeners.